 Lanesboro Arts presents “Beauty in Simple Things,” an exhibition of still life oil paintings by Patricia Schu.
-The exhibit opens with an artist reception on Saturday, April 14, 2018, from 6-8 p.m., and runs through June 17, 2018.
+The exhibit opens with an artist reception on Saturday, April 21, 2018, from 6-7:30 p.m., and runs through June 17, 2018.
 The reception will include wine and hors d’oeuvres, as well as live music.
 Always free and open to the public, the Lanesboro Arts Gallery is open from 10-5 p.m.
-Tuesday – Saturday in April then is open Sundays from 11 – 4 p.m. starting in May.
+Tuesday – Saturday through April 28.
+The gallery will also be open on Sundays 11 – 4 p.m. beginning April 29.

 A Minnesota native, Pat was born in Minneapolis, where she now lives with her husband Carl, and cat Goldie.
 Her love of art emerged as a child, and has continued throughout her adult years.
 Although many of those years were spent working and raising her three children, she would eventually set aside time for art classes at various local colleges.
 As time moved on, so did the kids, and Pat was able to retire after 26 years in the financial services industry.
 The possibility of full-time art became a reality.